gregjoeval/material-ui-theme-editor/README.md

+Click [here](https://in-your-saas.github.io/material-ui-theme-editor/) to access it

 # Material UI theme editor

-Click [here](https://in-your-saas.github.io/material-ui-theme-editor/) to access it

-## What is it made for?

-I'm a developer that loves to work with [MaterialUI](https://material-ui.com/) but it generates always the same looking websites.
-That's when a designer arrives and tell you "You've to use this color, and this color...", and it's a pain to integrate, you cannot make it fit with your MaterialUI theme, etc, just because your designer isn't really aware of what you use and what are the limits.
+This is an extended version of [In-Your-Saas](https://github.com/in-your-saas)'s

-So now, give this website to your designer, and wait for him to give you the theme file.
-And then, to integrate it, you just have to do the following
+To integrate it, you just have to do the following

 ```javascript
 import React from 'react';